 The 21st annual holiday season for Wrap It Up extravaganza at Manhattan Arts Center features artwork from local artists.
 With very few exceptions, artists have Manhattan connections or live right here.
 Select the artwork that will bring a smile to your loved one’s face, and maybe even melt a friend’s heart!
 Give the gift of artwork, courtesy of Wrap It Up in Manhattan.

 Upcoming performances at McCain Auditorium are sure to put you in the holiday spirit.
 “A Swingin’ Little Christmas starring Jane Lynch on Dec.
 10 and Travis Tritt Dec.
 13.

 McCain Performance Series Just down the road from Manhattan at the Columbian Theatre in Wamego, catch Joseph Hall’s Elvis Tribute Dec.
 13 & 14.
 At CL Hoover Opera House in Junction City, 1st Infantry Division Band Holiday Concert will play Dec 13-15.

 Don’t neglect your gift buying

 That leaves one minor detail: Shopping!
-You’ll have 30 shopping days, post-Festival of Lights.
-That should be plenty of time to stock up at Manhattan Town Center and Downtown Manhattan shops, Aggieville, Village West, Westloop and Seth Child Common.
+There is still plenty of time to stock up at Manhattan Town Center and Downtown Manhattan shops, Aggieville, Village West, Westloop and Seth Child Common.

 Spread holiday cheer all about MHK!
 The holidays are oh-so-special when you get that "Oh Manhattan" appeal!